georapbox/js-utils/README.md

 - [isArray](objects/isArray) - Returns true if an object is an array, else returns false.

+- [isEmpty](objects/isEmpty) - Returns true if an object is empty, else returns false.

 - [isString](objects/isString) - Returns true if an object is a string, else returns false.